Tuesday, June 21, 2016

 “I said it in good faith,” Philip said, sounding embarrassed.

 “In good faith, you said.
-Still, it doesn’t change the fact that you are a junk to progress.
+Still, it doesn’t change the fact that you are junk to progress.
 Now, listen to me, and listen to me well.
-A man can have his degrees and diplomas, repeat over and over what he has learned, which unfortunately are the efforts of others towards progress, but if he doesn’t add something to the material he learned, something that will help to advance a generation in that field, that means he has wasted his span towards progress.
+A man can have his degrees and diplomas, repeat over and over what he has learned, which unfortunately are the efforts of others towards progress; but if he doesn’t add something to the material he learned, something that will help to advance a generation in that field, it would mean he has wasted his span towards progress.
 Yes, Sons, such a man would have betrayed the generations he taught and lived with even if he made material acquisitions, material acquisitions that are for the man’s ego only.
 Such a person is a misfit in society, a dropout in the race to progress, a junk of unprecedented decadence.”

 “Wow!”
 Paul exclaimed.